-Federal Grants - The West Bolivar Consolidated School District has received federal grants for specific purposes that are subject to audit by the grantor agencies.
+Federal Grants - The school district has received federal grants for specific purposes that are subject to audit by the grantor agencies.
 Entitlements to these resources are generally conditional upon compliance with the terms and conditions of the grant agreements and applicable federal regulations, including the expenditure of resources for allowable purposes.
-Any disallowances resulting from the grantor audit may become a liability of the West Bolivar Consolidated School District.
+Any disallowances resulting from the grantor audit may become a liability of the school district.

-Litigation - The West Bolivar Consolidated School District is party to legal proceedings, many of which occur in the normal course of governmental operations.
-It is not possible at the present time to estimate the outcome or liability, if any, of the West Bolivar Consolidated School District with respect to the various proceedings.
-However, the West Bolivar Consolidated School District's legal counsel believes that ultimate liability resulting from these lawsuits will not have a material adverse effect on the financial condition of the West Bolivar Consolidated School District.
+Litigation - The school district is party to legal proceedings, many of which occur in the normal course of governmental operations.
+It is not possible at the present time to estimate the outcome or liability, if any, of the school district with respect to the various proceedings.
+However, the school district's legal counsel believes that ultimate liability resulting from these lawsuits will not have a material adverse effect on the financial condition of the school district.

-Note 12 - Risk Management
+Note 12- Risk Management